meta-trial/meta3-demo/README.rst

   localhost:8000

-You should see the login screen.
+You should see the login screen for the META3_ trial running at `Temeke Hospital`_ in Tanzania.

 Type in the credentials of the ``superuser`` account you just created.